Skip to content

 GitHub Template Repositories are a GitHub feature allowing making a new repository as a clone of another.
 Created repositories appear on github.com with a generated from … notice.

-create will include treating sources as templates, and additionally adds features:
+Bingo will include treating sources as templates, and additionally adds features:

 Hygen

-Hygen is web ecosystem tool for defining generators to automate common file system tasks.
+Hygen is a web ecosystem tool for defining generators to automate common file system tasks.
 It encourages building your own generators that include templates built with the EJS embedded JavaScript templating engine.
 Hygen templates can have conditional rendering, embedded JavaScript, and injected shell scripts.

-create takes a different architectural approach than Hygen:
+Bingo takes a different architectural approach than Hygen:

 Plop

-create has several key differences from Plop:
+Bingo has several key differences from Plop:

 • Plop only supports file creation, not other actions such as setting repository GitHub systems